danforthcenter/plantcv/pages/documentation/function_docs/roi_objects.md

 Find objects within a region of interest, either cut those objects to the region of interest or include objects that overlap with the region of interest.

 <font color='blue'><b>roi\_objects(img,roi\_type,roi\_contour, roi\_hierarchy,object\_contour, obj\_hierarchy, device, debug=False)</b></font><br>
-<font color='orange'><b>returns</b></font> device, ROI contour, ROI hierarchy<br>
+<font color='orange'><b>returns</b></font> device, kept objects, object hierarchy, object mask, object area <br>

 <font color='red'><b> Important Note:</b></font> If your ROI object detection does not perform first check that the ROI is completely within the image<br>

 - **Parameters:**
   - img = img to display kept objects
-  - roi_type = 'cutto' or 'partial' (for partially inside)
+  - roi\_type = 'cutto' or 'partial' (include objects that are partially inside or overlapping with ROI)
-  - roi_contour = contour of roi, output from "View and Ajust ROI" function
+  - roi\_contour = contour of roi, output from "define_roi" function
-  - roi_hierarchy = contour of roi, output from "View and Ajust ROI" function
+  - roi\_hierarchy = contour of roi, output from "define_roi" function
-  - object_contour = contours of objects, output from "Identifying Objects" fuction
+  - object\_contour = contours of objects, output from "find_objects" fuction
-  - obj_hierarchy = hierarchy of objects, output from "Identifying Objects" fuction
+  - obj\_hierarchy = hierarchy of objects, output from "find_objects" fuction
   - device = device number.
 Used to count steps in the pipeline
   - device- Counter for image processing steps
-  - debug- Default value is False, if True, intermediate image with ROI will be printed
+  - debug- Default value is False, if True, intermediate image with ROI objects identified will be printed

 - **Context:**
-  - Used to define a region of interest in the image.
+  - Used to find objects within a region of interest and decide which ones to keep.

 - **Example use:**